Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 Path attestation result: after generating a path that meets the specific forwarding requirements of the user, it is used to record the initial path attestation result as a baseline for future verification, contains at least four fields: Identity, initial attestation result, verification reference and auxillary information.

 Forwarding Path validation result: formed during the actual forwarding process both in-situ and out-of-band modes, it will be verified with path attestation result,  contains at least two fields: Identity, PoTs.

-PoT tag: used to flag the currently used PoT algorithm.

 # IANA Considerations {#IANA}